ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question2/explanation.md

 ### Command: ls -R ~/project_documents
 This command lists all files and subdirectories inside project_documents recursively, showing the complete directory structure.

+### Command: realpath ~/project_documents/archive/plan_copy.txt
+This command displays the absolute path of plan_copy.txt after it has been moved to the archive directory, confirming its new location.